-This course will examine health and healthful living as it applies to the community, including economic, environmental and sociocultural issues.
-Programs for preventing and controlling health problems and the various community organizations which deal with these problems will also be investigated.
+Examination of health and healthful living as it applies to the community, including economic, environmental and sociocultural issues.
+Programs for preventing and controlling health problems and the various community organizations that deal with these problems will also be investigated.

 PES-4310: Drug Education - 3 hours